 Online Advocacy Tools: Video and Animation

-Though online video has really broken out big in the last couple of years, campaigns and random citizens have been using short video clips (live-action or animated) to promote their ideas and pummel their enemies for years.
-But broadband’s easy availability and the recent explosion of video posting sites like YouTube makes it much more effective than before — users no longer hesitate to click on video links like they might have a few years ago, and you’re not going to lack for easy places to post your content as an outreach tool.
+Though online video has really broken out big in the last five years, campaigns and random citizens have been using short video clips (live-action or animated) to promote their ideas and pummel their enemies for years.
+But broadband’s easy availability and the explosion of video posting sites like YouTube makes it much more effective than before — users no longer hesitate to click on video links like they might have a few years ago, and you’re not going to lack for easy places to post your content as an outreach tool.
+Plus, tools like Twitter and Facebook now provide additional ways to spread the word about each new piece of video content.

 Why Use Video?